Tests & Checks for your code: Activity 3#

 def clean_title(value):

-"""A function that removes a value contained in a list."""
+"""Removes a value contained in a list.

 print("hi", value)